gchq/Vanguard/CONTRIBUTING.md

 - Be written for private functions, methods and classes where their purpose or usage is not immediately obvious.
 - Be written in [reStructured Text][sphinx-rst] ready to be compiled into documentation via [Sphinx][sphinx].
 - Follow the [PEP 257][pep-257] style guide.
-- Not have a blank line inserted after a function or method docstring unless the following statement is a function, method or class definition.
 - Start with a capital letter unless referring to the name of an object, in which case match that case sensitively.
 - Have a full stop at the end of the one-line descriptive sentence.
 - Use full stops in extended paragraphs of text.
-- Not have full stops at the end of parameter definitions.
+- Have full stops at the end of parameter definitions.
 - Not use type hints in `:param:` fields - e.g. use `:param x:` rather than `:param float x:`.
 Use function annotations instead.
 - Not use `:type:` or `:rtype:` fields.
 Use function annotations instead.